S0r4-0/AttriNeuLift/README.md

 - Causal Inference: Modeling the true effect of features rather than correlations.
 - Personalization: Targeting users with interventions that are likely to shift their behavior.

-This project uses neural networks for uplift estimation with implementations of S-learners and T-learners via the **causalml** library.
+This project uses neural networks for uplift estimation with implementations of T-learners via the **causalml** library.

 ## 🧪 Key Components

-- Criteo Dataset: Dataset containing anonymized user touchpoints.
+- **Criteo Dataset:** Dataset containing anonymized user touchpoints.
 You can access the [dataset](https://www.kaggle.com/datasets/arashnic/uplift-modeling) here on Kaggle.
-- Feature Attribution: Understand which features drive uplift.
+- **Feature Attribution:** Understand which features drive uplift.
-- CausalML: Uses XGBTRegressor from CausalML for uplift modeling.
+- **CausalML:** Uses XGBTRegressor from CausalML for uplift modeling.
-- Neural Network: Used MLPTRegressor from CausalML
+- **Neural Network:** Used MLPTRegressor from CausalML
 - Saved the model for future use using Pickle
-- Evaluation Metrics:
+- **Evaluation Metrics:**
   * Conversion lift and Uplift Gain
   * Contribution of each variable to the final purchase decision